-Kamina Walton is an artist, writer, creative coach, mother and Founder of Rising Arts Agency.
+Kamina Walton is a multidisciplinary artist, creative coach and founder of Rising Arts Agency.

 Kamina gained a BA (Hons) in Film, Video and Photographic Arts at the Polytechnic of Central London in the early 1980s.
 It was the radical teaching around the politics of representation that has influenced the way she thinks and works ever since.
 In the mid-1990s she was awarded an MA in Design and Media Arts from the University of Westminster.
 In 2015 she graduated from the Extend Leadership Programme.
 She joined the Spike Island studio community in 2008.